Psychotherapy in Bristol

 I am an HCPC registered professional Music Psychotherapist with 15 years experience working in a variety of different settings, including the NHS, a children’s hospice and adult mental health groups.
 I offer a non-judgemental, person centred approach to therapy for a wide range of client groups.

-The sessions offer a safe and confidential space in which difficult, confusing or traumatic feelings can be explored at the client's own pace.
+The sessions offer a safe and confidential space in which the client's own story, thoughts and feelings can be explored at their own pace.

-I am interested in working with adults on a 1-1 basis and provide a confidential and peaceful space in Central Bristol.
-I am also able to work peripatetically with children who can be referred by their school and/or parents/carers.
+I am interested in working with adults on a 1-1 basis and provide confidential and peaceful spaces in Easton and Clifton, both close to the centre of Bristol.
 I am also registered with the Counselling Directory: